If I have coning of the belly, does it mean that I have diastasis recti?

 We have so much control over learning to properly strengthen our core during pregnancy.
 The other aspect of this is learning to release, especially during the postpartum phase, since this over tightening can make it really difficult to find our deep core.
 The Core Rehab Program will teach you how to effectively find and use your deep core.
 Postpartum moms (no matter how old your baby is) can also make life-changing leaps in their core health.
 Through The Core Rehab Program, I teach the fundamentals of core connection, to help you identify what exactly needs to be done to begin healing.

-Coning doesn’t necessarily mean you have diastasis.
+Coning doesn’t necessarily mean you have a diastasis.

-If you’re pregnant, I don’t typically recommend checking for diastatsis recti.
+If you’re pregnant, I don’t typically recommend checking for diastasis recti.
 Whether or not you have it, the training I recommend for pregnancy will all focus on core connection.
 My training teaches you how to heal what’s going on with your fascia, pelvic floor, back and posture!
 It’s all about helping you feel great, as the methods for prevention and healing will always apply.

 Once healed in the postpartum phase, I don’t even recommend moms check for separation until 10 weeks.
 Those first ten weeks your postpartum body will change so much!
-Whether you find you have an abdominal separation or not, The Core Rehab Program will teach you to strengthen the fascia and connect to/strengthen your core.
+Whether you find you have abdominal separation or not, The Core Rehab Program will teach you to strengthen the fascia and connect to/strengthen your core.
 I address issues moms don’t necessarily think about at first– pelvic floor weakness, incontinence, poor posture, and back pain.
 These postpartum concerns can be reversed with rehabilitation!

 I know so many moms who have now been through my programs who are feeling so much stronger, healthier, and happier.